-The WI CAN Educational Series consists of statewide, web-based lectures and case-based discussions on various topics related to child maltreatment delivered and led by subject matter experts.
+The Wisconsin Child Abuse Network (WI CAN) Educational Series consists of statewide, web-based lectures and case-based discussions on various topics related to child maltreatment delivered and led by subject matter experts.
 The target audience consists of physicians, advanced practice providers, nurses, other allied health professionals, law enforcement officials, social workers and attorneys.
 The goal of the educational series is to improve the recognition of child maltreatment and management of cases when child maltreatment is a concern.

 - Improve detection of child maltreatment.

 - Understand the health care provider’s role in reporting and evaluating children suspected of being maltreated.

 - Appropriately consider other conditions that could be mistaken for child maltreatment.

 Child Abuse Pediatrician, Medical Director, Child Advocacy and Protection Services

 Professor, Medical College of Wisconsin